 The impacts of the Affordable Care Act (ACA) and the Inflation Reduction Act (IRA) were addressed in this valuation.
 Review of the ACA information currently available did not identify any specific provisions of the legislation that are anticipated to directly impact results at this time other than plan design features and fees currently mandated and incorporated in the plan designs, which are included in the current baseline claims costs and trend assumption.
-For the IRA, in anticipation of 2025 Medicare Part D redesign, we did not make any explicit changes to the trend assumption from 2024 to 2025, but continued monitoring of the impact of both acts and other legislation, if applicable, on the Plan's liability will be required.
+For the IRA, in anticipation of 2025 Medicare Part D redesign, we considered the impact of the IRA in baseline claims but did not make any explicit changes to the trend assumption from 2025 on.
+Continued monitoring of the impact of both acts and other legislation, if applicable, on the Plan's liability will be required.